 Bankruptcy filing requires truthful, complete disclosure of all assets, income and debt.
-But, the bankruptcy petition, schedules and other forms go on for pages, presenting numerous questions and issues.
-One debtor claimed the medical condition of ADHD (Attention Deficit Hyperactivity Disorder) prevented him from comprehending everything, and that his failure to include everything was caused by ADHD and was not intentional neglect.
+But, the bankruptcy petition, schedules and other forms go on for pages, presenting many questions and issues.
+One debtor claimed the medical condition of ADHD (Attention Deficit Hyperactivity Disorder) prevented him from comprehending everything.
+He claimed his failure to include everything was caused by ADHD and was not intentional neglect.

 In the case, the debtor who filed the bankruptcy petition failed to disclose three bank accounts opened shortly before the commencement of the case.
 A part time consulting business with an outstanding account receivable also failed to show up on bankruptcy schedules.

 A neuropsychologist testified on the debtor’s behalf.
 The physician stated that a person with ADHD would likely fail miserably at correctly and completely preparing bankruptcy schedules in a way that would properly disclose all property.
 The testimony was that a person with ADHD would be unable to sustain attention and would be “plagued with problem solving and memory problems.”

 Does ADHD Justify Omissions on Bankruptcy Petition?